Prosciutto Crostini With Ricotta And Brussels Sprouts

 a slice of bread, with prosciutto and Brussels sprouts

 If you’ll be entertaining guests this holiday, nothing makes an event as festive and seriously beautiful as heavy hors D’oeuvres and plated handhelds.
-Having a fabulous crostini recipe can elevate a party instantly.
+Having easy crostini recipes for appetizers can elevate a party instantly.

 How This Recipe Came About…